-Designing for the transitional space between configurer/bystander and instructor/instructed may necessitate allowing configuration activities to happen from a variety of permutations of input devices, so that gamers can watch visible accounts of the interaction carried out by configurers on a single input device and begin to take on their own configuration activities across distributed input devices with the support of an instructor.
-Designing the configuration of a game experience with particular care should be of critical importance in the design of intergenerational gaming experiences.
+Designing for the transitional space between configurer/bystander and instructor/instructed may necessitate that configuration activities be allowed from a variety of input devices, so that gamers can watch visible accounts of the interaction carried out by configurers on a single input device and then begin to take on their own configuration activities across distributed input devices with the support of an instructor.
+In the design of intergenerational gaming experiences, the game configuration process should be approached with particular care.